How and when do support workers get paid?

 If they are paying via direct debit, payment will be made the following Wednesday or Friday, whichever comes first.

 For clients paying through a service provider, once a timesheet is approved, their provider will be invoiced the following Wednesday.
+You can expect payment within 14 days from invoice date.

 How to find out when your timesheet was approved